wlsf82/age-discoverer/README.md

 ok 17 should be equal
 # returns zero when not providing a date of birth
 ok 18 should be equal
+# returns zero when providing an invalid date of birth (e.g. `const birthDate = new Date('foobarbaz')`)
+ok 19 should be equal
 # greets on birthday
-ok 19 should be equal
+ok 20 should be equal
 # greets on birth date
-ok 20 should be equal
+ok 21 should be equal
 # returns undefined when providing birth date X years in the future
-ok 21 should be equal
+ok 22 should be equal
 # returns undefined when providing birth date X days in the future
-ok 22 should be equal
+ok 23 should be equal
 # returns undefined when providing birth date X months in the future
-ok 23 should be equal
+ok 24 should be equal
 # returns undefined when not providing birth date
-ok 24 should be equal
-# returns undefined when providing invalid birth date (e.g. the string 'foobar' )
 ok 25 should be equal

-1..25
+# returns undefined when providing invalid birth date (e.g. `const birthDate = new Date('foobar')`)
+ok 26 should be equal

+1..26
-# tests 25
+# tests 26
-# pass  25
+# pass  26

 # ok
 ```